geosolutions-it/MapStore2/docs/developer-guide/mapstore-migration-guide.md

 ### Update `web.xml` with cache control

-MapStore 2025.02.00 provides an improvement in cache management to prevent internal proxies and browser to cache some particular files, in order to have correct updates.
-In order to have this improvement, in the `web.xml` file (usually in `java/web/) Whenever you have a custom project with`web.xml` you will have updated by adding these lines.
+MapStore 2025.02.00 introduces an improvement in cache management to prevent internal proxies and browsers from caching certain files, ensuring that updates are correctly applied.

+To enable this improvement, the `web.xml` file (usually located in `java/web/`) has been updated.
+If your custom project includes its own web.xml, make sure to update it by adding the following lines.

 ```xml
 <!-- Cache management -->